Timstarockz/UIView-HoverEvents/README.md

 }
 ```

-### You can also track the cursors position IN the view!
+### You can also easily track the cursors position IN the view!

 Swift (from [**TrackingView.swift**](https://github.com/Timstarockz/UIView-HoverEvents/blob/master/HoverEvents/Demo/Custom%20Views/TrackingView.swift)):